CHT2531/javascript-modules/README.md

 This is very similar to an example we looked at previously when we did a recap on the DOM.
 I have made some attempt to structure and organise the code using functions.
 Have a good look at the code, try and follow the order of execution i.e. what code is called and when, and see how each function does a single, focussed task.

-> Although this makes good use of function to organise the code.
+> Although this makes good use of functions to organise the code.
 This example is far from perfect e.g.  it is heavily reliant on global variables.

 There are quite a few functions in this file, it would be nice if we could split the functions into separate modules, and *encapsulate* parts of the application.